IamMohan07/Weather_Predictor/README.md

 *Key Features:*
 - Search for weather by location
 - Real-time weather updates
-- 5-day weather forecast display
+- Humidity and wind spped forecast display
+- lattitude and longitude of the place updates

 Explore weather conditions globally with this intuitive web tool!